2023 Most Popular Electrical Engineering Bachelor's Degree Schools in Georgia

 Most Popular Georgia Schools for a Bachelor's in Electrical Engineering

-Our 2023 rankings named Georgia Institute of Technology - Main Campus the most popular school in Georgia for electrical engineering students working on their bachelor’s degree.
-Located in the large city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+Our analysis found Georgia Institute of Technology - Main Campus to be the most popular school for electrical engineering students who want to pursue a bachelor’s degree in Georgia.
+Located in the large city of Atlanta, Georgia Tech is a public college with a fairly large student population.

 About 13% of the students majoring in EE at the school are women while 87% are male.